Alexander-Lindstroem/automated-test-the-color__alexl-fork/feedback.md

 ### Footer

 There's only one test, so there's not much to say.
 Maybe check for more specific roles?
 Just for ARIA purposes.

+### Home

+Given that I could pass all the tests here without basically doing anything, and that the site still did not have the function to change background color actually integrated, I would have to say that the tests here are insufficient.
+The tests should actually check whether or not the right value gets passed into the function, and that said function works.
+You might have to check the background color attribute of main.